Muhammad-Fateen2003/Assign3Game/README.md

 # UDP

 The main differences can be seen in NetworkUtils.java.
 In there the sending and reading of messages happen.
 For UDP the max buffer length is assumed to be 1024 bytes.
 So if the package is bigger it is split up into multiple packages.
-Ever package holds the information about the following data
+Every package holds the information about the following data
      *   totalPackets(4-byte int),  -- number of total packages
      *   currentPacket#(4-byte int),  -- number of current package
      *   payloadLength(4-byte int), -- length of the payload for this package